Addiction Treatment Centers in California – Options and Differences

 The RoadMap is Well Established

+Your addiction treatment plan depends upon your cooperation and understanding that it cannot and will not happen overnight.
+However, don’t think that you don’t have any choice in the matter.
+You can choose where you go for treatment.
+You’ve surely noticed that there are many addiction treatment centers in California – and for good cause.
+California is a state that strongly supports addiction recovery.
+But not all addiction treatment centers in California are alike.
+Some are faith-based, some are not.
+Some are built around the 12-step program, some are holistic in their approach.
 It’s no secret that there are some very lavish Rehab and addiction recovery centers in California.
 As you can imagine, celebrities are drawn to these places.
 Some of them charge upwards of $20,000 a month.
 That’s great if you can afford it, but studies show they’re no more successful at treating addiction than other facilities.

 How California Manages Its Addiction Treatment Programs